 Because the course is interdisciplinary, full-time faculty members from across the university are eligible to teach the course, with chair and dean approval.
 A commitment to join the FYS Faculty requires teaching at least four sections within a three-year time period during fall and/or spring semesters.

-The Institute: Every fall and spring semester, the Coordinator of FYS (Jennifer Sias) will issue a call for interested faculty to complete an Intent to Teach FYS form.
+The Institute: Every fall and spring semester, the Coordinator of FYS (Jennifer Sias) will issue a call for interested faculty to complete an Application to Teach FYS form.
 Faculty who commit to teaching FYS for the first time must complete the FYS Faculty Institute to be offered the prior semester.
 The FYS Faculty Institute is co-facilitated by the Center for Teaching & Learning and the Office of First Year Seminar.
 The goal is to assist future FYS instructors in developing an effective interdisciplinary course design and in teaching the course for the first time.
-The Institute occurs over the course of eight weeks.
-It begins with a half-day Saturday morning retreat at the end of the 3rd week of the semester, followed by six online modules and one additional meeting.
+The Institute begins with a half-day Friday retreat early in the semester and continues over an eight-week period with online work and one additional meeting.
 Typically, these meetings are face-to-face, but due to COVID-19, these two mandatory meetings will take place virtually via Microsoft Teams.
 Participants should expect to walk away with a complete syllabus and course design plan by the conclusion of the Institute.
 Faculty should not enroll in a particular Institute session unless they plan to begin teaching FYS the following semester.
 Upon completion of the Institute and submission of a complete syllabus and course design plan, participants will receive an initial stipend of $1250.
 When the participant has taught at least four sections, they will receive a $1250 stipend.

 For additional information and to complete the application, please visit: